mbreese/whiterabbit/README.md

 ### Allele frequency statistics

 Depth and allele frequency statistics can be pulled directly from fields in the VCF file.
 Depth is encoded in the DP INFO field and allele counts (ref and alt-allele) are encoded in the RO and AO FORMAT fields, respectively.
 These values were extracted using the `ngsutilsj vcf-export` and `ngsutilsj vcf-tocount` commands.
 Summary percentage calculations were performed using a python script.
 Note: When there are multiple alt-alleles for a position, the ref_pct and the alt_pct values may not add up to 1.0.

+Also, it's slightly unclear if the DP value is the real depth here.
+If the normal and vaf5 samples are related, DP will be inaccurate.
+The calculated total from `ngsutilsj vcf-tocount` is also included for completeness.

 ### Population frequency